rwynn/monstache-site/src/advanced.md

 ```

 In the above example monstache will index any document except the ones with a `deletedAt` property.
 If the document is first
-inserted without a `deletedAt` property, but later updated to include the `deletedAt` property then monstache will remove the
+inserted without a `deletedAt` property, but later updated to include the `deletedAt` property then monstache will remove, or drop, the
 previously indexed document from the elasticsearch index.

 !!! note
-	You can return `doc` above instead of returning `true` and get the same result, however, it's a slight performance gain
+    Dropping a document is different that filtering a document.
+A filtered document is completely ignored.
+A dropped document results in a delete request being issued to Elasticsearch in case the document had previously been indexed.

-	to simply return `true` when not changing the document because you are not copying data in that case.
+#### Scripting Features

 You may have noticed that in the first example above the exported mapping function closes over a var named `counter`.
 You can
 use closures to maintain state between invocations of your mapping function.